nikunjsanghai/Introduction_to_Programming_Cplusplus/Week6/arrays.md

 ### Array

 - It is a group of variables of similar data types referred to by a single element.
-- Its elements are stored in a contiguous memory location.
+- Its elements are stored in a contiuous memory location.
 - The size of the array should be mentioned while declaring it.
 - Array elements are always counted from zero (0) onward.
 - Array elements can be accessed using the position of the element in the array.